DouglasCAyers/sfdc-dreamforce-sessions/README.md

 sfdc-dreamforce-sessions
 ========================

+This document details how I went about creating the unofficial Excel export of Dreamforce 2014 sessions posted on the [Success Community](https://success.salesforce.com/06930000003yys0).

 I'm preparing for my first Dreamforce conference and as of the time of this writing the official Agenda Builder has not been released.
-To review the some 1,044 sessions and begin to plan out which I want to attend, I have to use the paginated browser experience at http://www.salesforce.com/dreamforce/DF14/sessions.jsp.
+To review the 1,000+ sessions and begin to plan out which I want to attend, I have to use the paginated browser experience at http://www.salesforce.com/dreamforce/DF14/sessions.jsp.
 Not ideal.
 I'd rather slice and dice the data and plan out my sessions in Excel for now until I see how the official Agenda Builder app operates.

 But how to get the list of all the Dreamforce sessions so I can put them into Excel?